 Editor's Note: How the AI/ML Enablement Consumer detects the performance degradation is FFS

-Editor's Note: What additional parameters are included by the AI/ML Enablement Consumer in the performance degradation notification is FFS.

 1. The AI/ML Enablement Server determines that an update of the AI/ML model is required.

 2. The AI/ML Enablement Server fetches the ML model information from the ML Model and Data Repository.
 The AI/ML Enablement Server may also perform ML model discovery to determine whether an existing ML model stored by the ML Model and Data Repository can be used to train the new model (e.g., using Transfer Learning).